 Bedwetting: Talking to Your Child

 - Educate.
 In a class of 30 children, as many as six kids may wet the bed.
-Letting your child know that other kids have the same problem can take the weight off his shoulders and help him feel he's not alone.
+Letting your child know that other kids have the same problem can take the weight off their shoulders and help them feel they are not alone.

 - Tell your child if you used to wet the bed.
 Was bedwetting a problem for you as a kid?
 If you or a close family member used to wet the bed at night, let your child know.
 This helps them understand that bedwetting may be hereditary and is not completely their fault.